semasuka/blog/_posts/2019-01-06-introduction-to-jupyter-notebook.md

 ![Jupyter_all_cmd](/blog/assets/post_cont_image/j_all_cmd.png)

-let's use the %%HTML, which basically means that all the code in the cell will be rendered as HTML, we will use the iframe tag to display a video for YouTube.
+let's use the %%HTML, which basically means that all the code in the cell will be rendered as HTML, we will use the iframe tag to display a video from YouTube.

 ![Jupyter_html](/blog/assets/post_cont_image/j_html.png)